offconvex/offconvex.github.io/_posts/2016-04-04-evolutionary-dynamics-finite-infinite.md

 ## The Expected Motion

 As a first step towards understanding the mixing time, let us compute the expectation of $X^{(t+1)}$ for a given $X^{(t)}$.
-This function tells us where we expect to be after one time step given the current state; [we](http://theory.epfl.ch/vishnoi/Publications_files/PV16.pdf) refer to this as the  *expected motion* of this Markov chain.
+This function tells us where we expect to be after one time step given the current state; [we](http://theory.epfl.ch/vishnoi/Publications_files/PV16.pdf) refer to this as the  *expected motion* of this Markov chain (and define it formally for all Markov chains towards the end of this post).
 An easy calculation shows that, for $\mathcal{M}$,
 $$ \mathbb{E} \left[  X^{(t+1)} \; \vert \; X^{(t)} \right] = \frac{QA X^{(t)}}{\|QAX^{(t)}\|_1}=: f(X^{(t)}).$$
 This $f$ is the same function that was introduced in the previous post for the *infinite* population evolutionary dynamics with the same parameters!